Slay the Spire vs Balatro: Which Deckbuilder Should You Start With?

 A different flavor of the same high

 If what hooks you about these two is the build-craft, the moment a run's pieces snap together into something powerful, that same high lives in the survivors-like genre too.
 Granny's Rampage delivers it through wave survival rather than cards, with the same satisfying arc from weak to overwhelming across a single run.
-A gun-toting grandmother against demonic suburbia, it hits Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against demonic suburbia, it launched on Steam June 22, 2026, is on Android now, and has zero microtransactions.

 Slay the Spire versus Balatro is a choice between combat and scoring, between tactical depth and compulsive number-chasing.
 Both are premium, both are all-time greats, and neither is a wrong answer.
 Start with Balatro for the faster hook, Slay the Spire for the deeper strategy, and prepare to lose more evenings than you intend to either way.